 Once your music lessons have been confirmed, you will receive a booking confirmation.
 You can pay for your music lessons once you have received your invoice.
 If you have booked before the start of the term, invoices will be sent prior to music lessons starting.

 It is important that you pay this invoice in full within two weeks of receiving it.

-You can pay online using a debit or credit card, by entering your customer account number and invoice number.
+You can pay online using a debit or credit card, by logging into your student portal.

 Please note, you should not send any other correspondence to this address.

 If your preferred instrument and location is not available, you have the option to be put on a waiting list.

 Instruments such as guitar, piano and drums are particularly oversubscribed and it may take longer for lessons to be started.